sean-parent/sean-parent.github.io/better-code/00-preface.md

 This book presents a collection of software development goals.
 The word _goal_ was chosen carefully.
 These are not guidelines or rules, and achieving the goal is not always simple or straight forward.
 Each goal is phrased as a negative, what not to do, but what _to do_ is an open ended challenge.
 You will find that trying to apply these goals you will fail at times, but through the effort you will gain a deeper understanding of your code and learn to write _better code_.

 The examples in this book are primarily in C++, this is for two reasons.
 The majority of my professional career has been spent writing C++ code.
 I also believe it is the best mainstream language with which to present the ideas within.
 It comes closest to an ideal language, but at times I will point out some significant shortcomings.
 The ideas in this book are not limited to the C++ developer, but apply equally if you are programming in any other language.
 Where I think there is value in illustrating this point I provide examples in other languages [REVISIT: It may just be JavaScript as the other language, as yet undecided].

+{::comment}

+Format for each chapter:

+short introduction that provides motivation explain the problem
+    show examples
+define the goal
+present possible solutions
+concluding remarks

+{:/comment}